JeroCervello/JeroCervello/readme.md

-# Hola!
+# Hi!
-## Bienvenido a mi perfil de Github!

-## Acerca de mi

-Soy Profesor de inglés, cinturón negro de karate, y entusiasta de videojuegos que se está iniciando en el mundo de la programación.
+## Welcome to my GitHub Profile

-## Contacto
+## About Me

-Mi contacto es jero.cervello@gmail.com o +5492216311225
+My name is Jerónimo, I'm currently studying software engineering at university, and also I'm an english teacher and black belt in goju ryu karate style.

 ## Lenguages

 Spanish, English C1

 ## Skills
 - Problem-Solving: As a developer, I thrive on solving complex problems.
-I’m constantly exploring new technologies and...
+I’m constantly exploring new technologies that suits the best with every situation.
+- Group leading
+- Assertive and empathetic person

 ## Technologies
 - Back-End: Proficient in Java, I bring to the table a strong understanding of server-side development...
 - Front-End: My expertise in Angular allows me to create interactive and user-friendly interfaces...

 ## Hobbies
+- Karate
+- Videogames
+- Trekking
+- Reading

-- Dancing: ...
+- ## Contact

+jero.cervello@gmail.com